sfu-rsl/leaf_dev/README.md

 2. Observe the output in `main.mir` file.

 ## Miscellaneous

+### Logging
+We use [`env_logger`](https://docs.rs/env_logger/latest/env_logger/) with environment variables `LEAFC_LOG` and `LEAF_LOG` respectively for the compiler and the runtime library.
+Setting these variables to `info` will make the loggings emitted at the standard level.
+Some logs are tagged particularly to be easily configurable independently.
+You can refer to the example `tasks.json` under `.vscode` directory to find them.

 ### Example reasoning
 - Let's look at the example located at `leaf/samples/function/sym_arg/main.rs`.